grill2010/RemotePlayPrototype/Information/Infos.md

 ### PLoad Size

-Is the size of the payload but it is not yet clear how the size is calculated.
+Is the size of the payload and the size of the Flag1, ProtoBuffFlag, PLoadSize, FuncIncr and the class(?) value of the control message.
+The values of the control messages are usually 12 bytes.

 ### Func Incr